Amrutham Dhvitheeyam

 Amrutham Dhvitheeyam (lit.
 'Elixir the Second') is an Indian Telugu-language sitcom web television series created by Gunnam Gangaraju and directed by Gunnam Sandeep.
 It is a standalone sequel to the television sitcom Amrutham (2001–2007).
 It was released with the tagline "Moorkhatvaniki maranam raadu" (lit.
 'Stupidity never dies').
 The series featured Harsha Vardhan, L. B. Sriram, Satya Krishnan, Vasu Inturi, Sivannarayana Naripeddi and Ragini in the main roles.
 It premiered on ZEE5 on 25 March 2020 and ended on 25 March 2021.

 Overall synopsis

-Amrutham, along with his friend, Anji, runs a restaurant named Amruta Vilas which is legally owned by Appaji and dreams of making it successful.
-However, the duo's attempts at improving their business fail, resulting in hilarious situations.
+Amrutham, along with his friend, Anji, runs a restaurant named Amrutha Vilas, which is legally owned by Appaji, who is the owner of their rental house and is someone they despise.
+The two friends go through ups and downs as they follow Anji's business schemes.